AhmedSalih3d/SPHExample/README.md

 Time-stepping behavior is selected via `RunSimulation(..., SimTimeStepping=...)` with either `SymplecticTimeStepping()` or `SingleNeighborTimeStepping()` depending on the desired update path.
+For non-inertial tank-frame cases, `RunSimulation(..., FluidAccelerationModel=...)` accepts a `FluidAccelerationSeries` time history that applies external acceleration to fluid particles.
+For prescribed rigid-body tank rotation in 2D, `RunSimulation(..., RigidMotionModel=...)` accepts a `RigidRotationMotionSeries` built from angle-versus-time data.

 ## Folder Structure